2022 Discover the Hidden Treasures and Traditions of the Hokuriku Region of Japan

 Day 9- This morning we’ll travel to Inami, known as the best wood carving town in Japan.
 We’ll walk through the temple shop street to visit the beautifully carved Inami Betsuin Zuisenji Temple established in 1390.
 Inami’s wood carving history goes back 230 years and we will also visit a Wood Carving Hall with displays of elaborate traditional carvings as well as modern wood sculptures.
 Upon our return to Takaoka we can stroll through the historic merchant and craftsman districts having homes with beautiful Senbon Lattice fronts.
 We will have dinner together tonight.

-Day 10 Board the Hokuriku Shinkansen train at 9:36 am to travel to Tokyo Station arriving at 12:20pm.
+Day 10 Board the Hokuriku Shinkansen train at 9:36 AM to travel to Tokyo Station arriving at 12:20 PM.
+We will stay at the Solaria Nishitetsu Hotel in the Ginza area od Japan.
 Our activity for the afternoon will be decided at a later date.

 Day 11 The tour ends when you check out of our hotel this morning.